-The BOE suggests maintaining records for at least four years.
+The CDTFA suggests maintaining records for at least four years.
 The FTB suggests keeping them for up to 12 years.
 This is a circumstance where software can help you keep all this organized.

 Review your statements on a regular basis and be sure you have a proper estimation of your payments.
 If you are not sure if you owe sales or use tax, ask the CDTFA for written advice on specific tax questions; it can provide protection from owing tax, interest, or penalties later.
 Verbal advice does not offer that.